aegis-icons/aegis-icons/CONTRIBUTING.md

 As of 2021-07-25, aegis-icons doesn't actively make PNG icons anymore.
 Instead PNGs are only made when someone notices rendering problems with SVG on Aegis.

 PNGs are only made by maintainers to keep files & compressions consistent.
 [List of SVG icons with known rendering issues are available here](https://github.com/aegis-icons/aegis-icons/blob/master/PNG/README.md).

+### About JSONs
+:warning: **Please do not submit PRs that make changes to JSON files!**

+Because of the JSON update process, currently only the maintainer ([@krisu5](https://github.com/krisu5)) is allowed to make changes to JSONs.

+If you want to suggest a change related to JSONs, [make a issue instead](https://github.com/aegis-icons/aegis-icons/issues/new/choose) (choose "Other").

 ## Resources
 Resources marked with star (:star:) are recommended / most used by the maintainers.